openstack/openstack-manuals/doc/user-guide/source/cli_ceilometer.rst

   The comparison operator compares a selected meter statistic against an evaluation window of configurable length into the recent past.

-This example uses the :command:`heat` client to create an auto-scaling stack and the :command:`ceilometer` client to measure resources.
+This example uses the :command:`openstack` client to create an auto-scaling stack and the :command:`ceilometer` client to measure resources.

 #.
 Create an auto-scaling stack by running the following command.